Skip to main content

 A typical week

-Below is an example of how your weekly schedule might look like in the first semester of the master’s programme in Quantum Computing.
-Please note that your schedule may vary from week to week and that teaching activities may be scheduled on weekdays in the hours between 8.15 and 18.00.
+Below is an example of how a teaching schedule might look for a student in the first semester of the MSc programme in Quantum Computing.
+Teaching times and workload may vary from week to week, and as a rule, classes can be scheduled on weekdays between 8:15 AM and 6:00 PM.

 Monday